How Much Should I Spend on Google Ads to Get Results?

 Correlation between Campaign Goal and Keywords

 Once you know the bid range for your chosen keywords, you can then align this with your campaign goal.
 For example, if you’re trying to generate leads (which typically needs a higher budget), you’ll want to bid higher to ensure you get those key actions from high-intent users.
-If the bid for “hair salon near me” is $4, and you aim for 5 clicks/day, that’s at least $20/day.
+If the bid for “home valuation near me” is $4, and you aim for 5 clicks/day, that’s at least $20/day.
 But if lead generation is your goal, you may aim for 10 clicks/day to ensure a higher chance of conversions, raising the budget to $40/day.

 • Keyword research gives you the cost per click, which is essential for setting a daily budget.